revoltek/losoto/README.md

 This library have tools to deal with LOFAR solution tables.

-- fetches parmdb tables from the cluster and creates an hdf5 file
-- easy access to hdf5 file
 - set to zero solutions (step: RESET)
 - clock/tec separation (step: CLOCKTEC)
 - flag outliers (step: FLAG)